For MarketersFor DevelopersFor Product

 This left many teams scrambling for alternatives.

-What ULink offers
+What Ulinkly offers

-ULink is built specifically as a Firebase Dynamic Links replacement, with everything FDL had plus more:
+Ulinkly is built specifically as a Firebase Dynamic Links replacement, with everything FDL had plus more:

 All FDL features, preserved

-Firebase FeatureULink Equivalent
+Firebase FeatureUlinkly Equivalent

 Deep linking✓ Native support